If you need an urgent appointment within 48 hours, please call our office.

 Aching, throbbing, and soreness down the back of your lower leg and into your heel are signs of Achilles tendinitis.
-Because Achilles tendinitis can worsen and may even affect your sports performance or daily routine, InStride Family Foot Care provides integrative treatment solutions in the clinic locations in Concord and Charlotte, North Carolina.
+Because Achilles tendinitis can worsen and may even affect your sports performance or daily routine, InStride Family Foot Care provides integrative treatment solutions in the clinic locations in Salisbury, Albemarle, Concord, Matthews, Wake Forest, and Monroe, as well as the two clinics in Charlotte, North Carolina.
 Before suffering from Achilles tendinitis another day, click on the online scheduling tool to book an appointment and get started on treatment.
 You’re also welcome to call the office nearest you to book a visit.

 As the largest tendon in your body, your Achilles tendon is prone to injury because it extends so far down — from your calf muscles to your heels — and absorbs tremendous shock.
 When your Achilles tendon is inflamed (tendinitis), it’s generally because of repetitive stress.